Tax Credits: WTC elements

 The compliance manual also acknowledges that particular trades may present claimants with more difficulty in calculating their working hours and guidance is given for bed and breakfast owners, artists, writers, property renovators and door to door sales people (CCM6760).
 See the understanding self-employment page for more detail about compliance investigations and the self-employed.

-As a response to the economic climate, HMRC issued guidance explaining how people who are laid off or who have a temporary reduction in working hours should calculate their working hours.
+In the earlier years of tax credits, HMRC issued guidance explaining how people who are laid off or who have a temporary reduction in working hours should calculate their working hours.

 Providing their hours are reduced or they are laid off for four weeks or less, there is no interruption to normal working hours for tax credits.
 However, if people know from the outset that their hours are likely to be reduced for more than 4 weeks, or that they have been laid off indefinitely or for more than 4 weeks, the change in hours will be effective from the date the claimant is notified of this.
 This 4 week ‘grace’ period is separate from the four week run-on which commences after the grace period.